All parties should be aware of their rights and responsibilities so they can make informed renting choices and help avoid problems during the tenancy.

 There are rules about the fixtures attached to, or installed in, a rental property and tenants must seek agreement from the property manager/owner before considering making any changes to these.
 Find out the requirements for attaching fixtures or making changes to a rental property.

 Inclusions are everything supplied with the property for the tenant’s use and will vary from property to property.
+These must be working and in good repair when the tenant moves in and throughout the tenancy agreement.
 Find out your obligations for rental property inclusions.

 Routine inspections are carried out to ensure the property is well cared for by the tenant and to check if there are any repair, maintenance or health and safety issues.
 Find out your obligations for routine inspections.

 A tenant is entitled to reasonable peace, comfort and privacy, and must be able to make full use of their property.
 Find out your rights and obligations to quiet enjoyment.